-Troilus and Cressida in Lone Fir Cemetery13th Annual Twilight Tragedie runs through July 29th
+Troilus and Cressida in Lone Fir Cemetery13th Annual Twilight Tragedie closed July 29th

 Visit the performance schedule

 Choose a performance on the calendar to add it to your google calendar, RSVP, find FAQ, and donate.

 Troilus and Cressida.
 In July 2017, see it as never before, among the tombstones at twilight in Lone Fir Cemetery.
 All performances are free to the public, and depend greatly upon free-will audience donations.
 Runs July 7th-29th, Thursday-Saturday evenings at 7 PM in the heart of Lone Fir Cemetery.

 Pandarus – Jim Butterfield